tox-rs/tox-human/src/groupchat_packets.md

 - check if the title is same as existing title, if same then
     - return.
 - else
-    - update title of the group chat.
+    - update title of the conference.

 ## Message packet